-With work showing the psychological impact of conflict in the Ukraine, David Denil is now publishing a book with Dewi Lewis
+David Devil's work that shows the psychological impact of conflict in the Ukraine is now published in a book

 Travelling to Kiev in the wake of protest, revolution and civil war, Belgian photographer David Denil set about documenting the aftermath of conflict in the minds of ordinary people, still coming to terms with the country’s sharp divisions.
 The resulting series, Let Us Not Fall Asleep While Walking, departs from journalistic record, instead attempting to depict “the psychological state of this Ukraine looking at its future while haunted by its past and memory,” he says.
 “The images are metaphorical representations from the everyday life encountered where time seems frozen but dreams of hope still linger.”

 After being spotlighted as one of British Journal of Photography’s Ones to Watch in 2018, Denil’s series is now published by Dewi Lewis.
 The book is made up of multiple paper stocks and sizes, showing new and old images as well as newspaper clippings, and text by journalists Sébastien Gobert and Jack Losh, who writes in-depth about PTSD and the trauma of war.
 It also includes an introduction by Ukrainian author Oksana Zabuzhko, based on her personal experiences through times of revolution.

 “To me the book had to embed additional layers that shaped context so that the images are part of a larger perspective,” says Denil.
 “The multiple themes explored throughout the series resulted from the many conversations I had with locals questioning the experience of both past, present and future.”